 Let’s build a lightweight stock tracker in Google Sheets using the GOOGLEFINANCE function.
-The GOOGLEFINANCE function brings current and historical securities data into Google Sheets, eliminating the need to use complicated connections to outside financial services.
+The GOOGLEFINANCE function brings current and historical securities data into Google Sheets, eliminating the need to use connections to outside financial services.

 There are plenty of complicated stock trackers, but that’s not what this is.
 It’s a learning tool.
 We’re building this tracker to learn about the GOOGLEFINANCE function, special characters, and charts.
 So, let’s get started!